History > The Great Terror

 The Great Terror - 1936 to 1938

-The Great Terror, a retrospective term which historians have borrowed from the French Revolution, refers to the state-organized bloodshed that overwhelmed the Communist Party and Soviet society during the years 1936 to 1938.
-Also known as the Great Purges or Yezhovshchina, after the People's Commissar of Internal Affairs, Nikolai Yezhov, who oversaw the process before himself becoming one of its casualties.
+The Great Terror, a retrospective term that historians have borrowed from the French Revolution, refers to the state-organized bloodshed that overwhelmed the Communist Party and Soviet society during the years 1936 to 1938.
+Also known as the Great Purges or Yezhovshchina, after the People's Commissar of Internal Affairs, Nikolai Yezhov.
+Yezhov oversaw the process before he became one of its casualties.

 Between the second and third show trials, the upper echelons of the Red Army were decimated by arrests and summary executions, and the same fate befell provincial party secretaries, party and state personnel among the national minorities, industrial managers, and other officials.
-It is estimated that between 50 to 75 percent of members of the Supreme Soviet and officers of the Soviet military were stripped of their positions and imprisoned, exiled to the Siberian Gulag or executed.
-The process fed upon itself, as the accused under severe physical and psychological pressure from their interrogators, named names and confessed to outlandish crimes.
+It is estimated that between 50 to 75 percent of members of the Supreme Soviet and officers of the Soviet military were stripped of their positions and imprisoned, exiled to the Siberian Gulag, or executed.
+The process fed upon itself as the accused, under severe physical and psychological pressure from their interrogators, named names and confessed to outlandish crimes.
 Millions of others became involved in the frenzied search for "enemies of the people."
 In addition, on July 3, 1937, the Politburo ordered Yezhov to conduct "mass operations" to round up recidivist criminals, ex-kulaks, and other "anti-Soviet elements" who were prosecuted by three-person tribunals.
 Yezhov actually established quotas in each district for the number of arrests.
 His projected totals of 177,500 exiled and 72,950 executed were eventually exceeded.
-In a two-year period, more than 1.4 million people had been arrested and unknown numbers were exiled and executed.
+In two years, more than 1.4 million people had been arrested, and unknown numbers were exiled and executed.

 What had begun as bloody retribution against the defeated political opposition developed as a self-induced pathology within the body politic.
 Its psychic consequences among the survivors were long-lasting and incalculable.

-The story of Conrad Schreiber from Norka, who was arrested in December 1937, illustrates the terror of these times.
+A story told by Conrad Schreiber from Norka, who was arrested in December 1937, illustrates the terror of these times.

-On August 22, 1938, Georgian NKVD leader Lavrentiy Beria was named as Yezhov's deputy.
+On August 22, 1938, Georgian NKVD leader Lavrentiy Beria was named Yezhov's deputy.
 Beria had managed to survive the Great Purge and the Yezhovshchina during the years 1936–1938, even though he had almost become one of its victims.
-Earlier in 1938, Yezhov had even ordered the arrest of Beria, who was party chief in Georgia.
-However, Georgian NKVD chief, Sergei Goglidze, warned Beria, who immediately flew to Moscow to see Stalin personally.
+Earlier in 1938, Yezhov ordered the arrest of Beria, who served as party chief in Georgia.
+However, Georgian NKVD chief Sergei Goglidze warned Beria, who immediately flew to Moscow to see Stalin personally.
 Beria convinced Stalin to spare his life and reminded Stalin how efficiently he had carried out party orders in Georgia and Transcaucasia.
-In an ironic twist of fate, it would be Yezhov who would eventually fall in the struggle for power, and Beria who would become the new NKVD chief.
-Beria would later play a key role in the deportation of all ethnic Germans to Siberia, Kazakhstan and other parts of Central Asia in 1941.
+In an ironic twist of fate, it would be Yezhov, who would eventually lose the power struggle, and Beria, who would become the new NKVD chief.
+Beria would later play a key role in the deportation of all ethnic Germans to Siberia, Kazakhstan, and other parts of Central Asia in 1941.

 Between the second and third show trials, the upper echelons of the Red Army were decimated by arrests and summary executions, and the same fate befell provincial party secretaries, party and state personnel among the national minorities, industrial managers, and other officials.
-It is estimated that between 50 to 75 percent of members of the Supreme Soviet and officers of the Soviet military were stripped of their positions and imprisoned, exiled to the Siberian Gulag or executed.
-The process fed upon itself, as the accused under severe physical and psychological pressure from their interrogators, named names and confessed to outlandish crimes.
+It is estimated that between 50 to 75 percent of members of the Supreme Soviet and officers of the Soviet military were stripped of their positions and imprisoned, exiled to the Siberian Gulag, or executed.
+The process fed upon itself as the accused, under severe physical and psychological pressure from their interrogators, named names and confessed to outlandish crimes.
 Millions of others became involved in the frenzied search for "enemies of the people."
 In addition, on July 3, 1937, the Politburo ordered Yezhov to conduct "mass operations" to round up recidivist criminals, ex-kulaks, and other "anti-Soviet elements" who were prosecuted by three-person tribunals.
 Yezhov actually established quotas in each district for the number of arrests.
 His projected totals of 177,500 exiled and 72,950 executed were eventually exceeded.
-In a two-year period, more than 1.4 million people had been arrested and unknown numbers were exiled and executed.
+In two years, more than 1.4 million people had been arrested, and unknown numbers were exiled and executed.

 What had begun as bloody retribution against the defeated political opposition developed as a self-induced pathology within the body politic.
 Its psychic consequences among the survivors were long-lasting and incalculable.

-The story of Conrad Schreiber from Norka, who was arrested in December 1937, illustrates the terror of these times.
+A story told by Conrad Schreiber from Norka, who was arrested in December 1937, illustrates the terror of these times.

-On August 22, 1938, Georgian NKVD leader Lavrentiy Beria was named as Yezhov's deputy.
+On August 22, 1938, Georgian NKVD leader Lavrentiy Beria was named Yezhov's deputy.
 Beria had managed to survive the Great Purge and the Yezhovshchina during the years 1936–1938, even though he had almost become one of its victims.
-Earlier in 1938, Yezhov had even ordered the arrest of Beria, who was party chief in Georgia.
-However, Georgian NKVD chief, Sergei Goglidze, warned Beria, who immediately flew to Moscow to see Stalin personally.
+Earlier in 1938, Yezhov ordered the arrest of Beria, who served as party chief in Georgia.
+However, Georgian NKVD chief Sergei Goglidze warned Beria, who immediately flew to Moscow to see Stalin personally.
 Beria convinced Stalin to spare his life and reminded Stalin how efficiently he had carried out party orders in Georgia and Transcaucasia.
-In an ironic twist of fate, it would be Yezhov who would eventually fall in the struggle for power, and Beria who would become the new NKVD chief.
-Beria would later play a key role in the deportation of all ethnic Germans to Siberia, Kazakhstan and other parts of Central Asia in 1941.
+In an ironic twist of fate, it would be Yezhov, who would eventually lose the power struggle, and Beria, who would become the new NKVD chief.
+Beria would later play a key role in the deportation of all ethnic Germans to Siberia, Kazakhstan, and other parts of Central Asia in 1941.

 Sources